Rudd-O/qubes-shared-folders/README.md

-The programs in this project collaborate together to allow a qube to *mount* a folder in another qube, using the Plan 9 file system as a transport mechanism, with `diod` (a Plan 9 userspace server) running on the server qube, and the `v9fs` kernel file system module on the client qube.
-These two components talk over the Qubes RPC mechanism.
+The programs in this project collaborate together to allow a qube to *mount* a folder in another qube, using the Plan 9 file system as a transport mechanism, with `qfsd` (a Rust-based Plan 9 userspace server, built within this project) running on the server qube, and the `v9fs` kernel file system module on the client qube.
+These two components communicate with each other via the Qubes RPC mechanism.

 ## Usage